 If you're shopping for a photo editing laptop, you'd want to focus on a few things to narrow your options.
 First and foremost, you need one with a display that can produce all the colors in the color space in which you work, whether it's sRGB or Adobe RGB.
 If you don't plan on using an external monitor, a laptop with a large, high-resolution screen is preferable, as it'll allow you to see the fine details in your pictures easily.
-You don't necessarily need a powerful graphics card; just a fast CPU and plenty of memory will be enough to provide a smooth experience with minimal stutters and slowdowns.
+You don't necessarily need a discreet graphics card; some programs can leverage the GPU to provide a smoother experience when manipulating images, but the CPU does the bulk of the processing.
 There are other things to consider, too, like Thunderbolt support for fast file transfers or an SD card reader, and for working on the go, you'd want to prioritize portability and battery life.
 We've put together a few picks to get you started; the list is a little short for now, but it'll grow as we review more laptops.

-We've bought and tested over 65 laptops.
-Below you'll find our recommendations for the best laptops for photo editing you can buy.
-You can also see our recommendations for the best laptops, the best business laptops, and the best Chromebooks.
+We've bought and tested over 85 laptops.
+Below, you'll find our recommendations for the best laptops for photo editing you can buy.
+You can also see our recommendations for the best laptops, the best business laptops, and the best laptops for graphic design.

 A macOS alternative would be the Apple MacBook Air 13 (2022).
 This 13-inch ultraportable has a sturdy build, all-day battery life, and a fast SoC.
-The display looks incredibly sharp and has roughly the same Adobe RGB coverage as the ASUS.
-The downside is that it only has two USB-C ports, meaning you'll likely need a dock if you want to plug in multiple peripherals.
-If you want to save even more money, know that the older Apple MacBook Air 13 (M1, 2020) is still available.
-It starts at a lower price than the M2 MacBook Air and is often on sale.
-Its M1 SoC isn't as fast, but still more than capable of handling most photo editing tasks.
+The display looks incredibly sharp, but unlike the ASUS, it doesn't have full Adobe RGB coverage.
+Another downside is that it only has two USB-C ports, meaning you'll likely need a dock to plug in multiple peripherals.
+If you want a bigger screen, you can get the Apple MacBook Air 15 (2023), which is a larger version of the 13-inch model with better speakers.
+Its 15.3-inch screen allows you to work more comfortably, but it has a $200 price increase over its smaller sibling.

 If you prefer to make your own decision, here's the list of all of our laptop reviews, sorted by price from low to high.
 Keep in mind that most laptops are available in various configurations, and the table only shows the results of the model we tested, so it's best to see the full review for information about other variants.